larseeri/stoch-MCFNDP-gener/README_19nov2023.md

 Under Linux, follow these steps to build the program:

-a- Install CPLEX (if not already done) and note the installation directory. b- Uncompress the archive file containing the program files. c- Go to the directory just created. d- Edit file 'makefile' to set the variable CPLEX_HOME to the one noted in
+a- Install CPLEX (if not already done) and note the installation directory.<br/>
+b- Uncompress the archive file containing the program files.<br/>
+c- Go to the directory just created.<br/>
+d- Edit file 'makefile' to set the variable CPLEX_HOME to the one noted in
-	step a- and save modified makefile to disk. e- In the terminal, run this command:  make to compile the program. f- An executable file named 'exe' will be created.
+	step a- and save modified makefile to disk.<br/>
+e- In the terminal, run this command:  make
+	to compile the program.<br/>
+f- An executable file named 'exe' will be created.

 #### 2 Running the program